vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

 - ROGUE DETECTOR
     - The AP does not even USE its RADIO
-    - It LISTENS to traffic on the WIRED NETWORK only, but it receives a list of SUSPECTED ROGUE CLIENTS and AP MAC ADDRESSES from the WLC
+    - It LISTENS to traffic on the WIRED Mạng only, but it receives a list of SUSPECTED ROGUE CLIENTS and AP MAC ADDRESSES from the WLC
-    - By LISTENING to ARP MESSAGES on the WIRED NETWORK and correlating it with the information it receives from the WLC, it can DETECT ROGUE DEVICES
+    - By LISTENING to ARP MESSAGES on the WIRED Mạng and correlating it with the information it receives from the WLC, it can DETECT ROGUE DEVICES

 - SE-CONNECT (SPECTRUM EXPERT CONNECT)
     - The AP does NOT OFFER a BSS for CLIENTS
     - Dedicated to RF SPECTRUM ANALYSIS on ALL CHANNELS
     - It can send information to software such as Cisco Spectrum Expert on a PC to COLLECT and ANALYZE the DATA

-- BRIDGE / MESH
+- Bridge / MESH
-    - Like the AUTONOMOUS APs *OUTDOOR BRIDGE* mode, the LIGHTWEIGHT AP can be a DEDICATED BRIDGE between SITES (Example:  over LONG distances)
+    - Like the AUTONOMOUS APs *OUTDOOR Bridge* mode, the LIGHTWEIGHT AP can be a DEDICATED Bridge between SITES (Example:  over LONG distances)
-    - A MESH can be made between the ACCESS POINTS
+    - A MESH can be made between the Access POINTS

-- FLEX PLUS BRIDGE
+- FLEX PLUS Bridge
-    - Adds FLEXCONNECT functionality to the BRIDGE / MESH mode
+    - Adds FLEXCONNECT functionality to the Bridge / MESH mode
-    - Allows WIRELESS ACCESS POINTS to locally forward traffic even if connectivity to the WLC is lost
+    - Allows Không dây Access POINTS to locally forward traffic even if connectivity to the WLC is lost

 ![image](https://github.com/psaumur/CCNA/assets/106411237/940a414b-208f-408c-a3e2-37e3bfbb0d32)